TPA for Pharmaceutical Products: Complete Texture Profile Analysis ProtocolTPA pharmaceutical gel

 TPA interpretation is pattern recognition, not single-number comparison.
 Train QC analysts to read the shape of the curve, not just the derived parameters.

-Healthy pharmaceutical gel curve: clean first-compression peak with smooth rise to Hardness; brief plateau during the 5 s hold; clean withdrawal with modest adhesion tail; full recovery of probe to trigger position; second compression peak at 60–85% of the first peak magnitude; smooth withdrawal.
+Healthy pharmaceutical gel curve: clean first-compression peak with smooth rise to Hardness; brief plateau during the 5 s hold; clean withdrawal with modest adhesion tail; full recovery to trigger position; second compression peak at 60–85% of the first peak magnitude.
 Cohesiveness in the 0.6–0.85 band, springiness in the 0.7–0.9 band.
 This is a well-crosslinked, elastically recovering gel.

 Over-sheared or degraded cream: first compression is normal, but second compression peak is less than 30% of the first.
 Cohesiveness below 0.3.
-The emulsion has yielded irreversibly under the first compression — structure does not recover in the 5 s delay.
-Common failure mode during stability storage, mechanical shear during manufacturing, or freeze-thaw cycling.
+The emulsion has yielded irreversibly — common failure mode during stability storage, mechanical shear during manufacturing, or freeze-thaw cycling.

 Brittle failure in soft capsule TPA: sharp fracture event during the first-compression rise, with force dropping to near-zero before the 50% strain target is reached.
-Fracturability captured as the pre-fracture peak force.
-Softgel shells that become brittle during storage show this pattern; cohesiveness becomes meaningless because there is no structural continuity between cycles.
+Softgel shells that become brittle during storage show this pattern.

 GMP Documentation: Setting Specification Limits and Batch Release Criteria